QSF-physics/QSF-examples/README.md

 ## Introduction
 This repository hosts example projects for the QSF, a header-only C++ physics library.

-QSF is a project aimed at providing *efficient* and *general* numerical tools for the field of Strong Field Laser Physics.
+QSF is a project aimed at providing *efficient* and *general* numerical tools in the field of Strong Field Laser Physics.

-It's modular design based extensively on C++ templates and modern C++17 features, allows for creating clear and understandable projects keeping the **physics** first.
+It's modular design based extensively on C++ templates and modern C++17/20 features, allows for creating clear and understandable projects keeping the **physics** first.

 The examples include three-electron reduced-dimensionality models (`examples/nitrogen-3e`) and some simpler projects.